-Beginning November 22, 2022, interested parties can download the Request for Proposals from the above website.
+Beginning May 25, 2023, interested parties can download the Request for Proposals from the above website.
 A record of the questions and answers from the Bidders' Conference will be available on the website along with contact information of the attendees to assist you with networking.
 After the Bidders' Conference, any further questions must be submitted via email to awalsh@providenceri.gov It is the bidder's responsibility to check the web page frequently to stay apprised throughout the process.
 Questions will not be answered by email, over the phone or in person.
-Questions received after close of business on Wednesday, January 11, 2023, will not be answered.
-Final answers to questions will be posted on January 18, 2023.